ayushhagarwal/ReactJS_Project_Boiler/README.md

-This repo is to start any tailwindCSS , ReactJS project.
-All the required tailwind setup is done and folder structure is maintained.
+This repo is to start a ReactJS project.

 ## Getting Started with Create React App